King-AK/k8s_poc/README.md

 # k8s_poc

-Dummy repo to play around with a microservices event architecture using K8s and Docker.
+Dummy repo that uses K8s and Docker to play around with a microservices event architecture and do some polygot programming.

 Market events are collected and curated from an API source.
 They are then pushed into a Kafka topic.